-assuming that $b_k$'s are ({\em i.i.d.}) with zero mean and unit variance.
+with the same assumption that the $b_k$'s are {\em i.i.d.} with zero mean and unit variance.
 Similar to the matched filter, we can compute the SINR for user $1$ given by

-where matrix inversion lemma was used to simplify the expression.
-A linear MMSE receiver is shown to be robust in suppressing multiple-access interference~\cite{madhow_honig}.
+where the matrix inversion lemma was used to simplify the expression.
+The linear MMSE receiver is shown to be robust in suppressing multiple-access interference~\cite{madhow_honig}.
 We note that, for given $\bR_1$ and $\bH_1$, the SINR for user $1$ is a function of the signature $\bs_1$ for both receivers.

 The receiver, which is assumed to have a perfect estimate of the interference covariance $\bR_1$ and channel matrix $\bH_1$, can optimize the signature for the desired user to maximize the received SINR.
-Ideally, the receiver sends the optimal signature back to user $1$ via a feedback channel and the user changes the signature, accordingly.
-Practically, a feedback channel has limited rate and thus, the receiver can only relay finite number of feedback bits to the user.
+Ideally, the receiver sends the optimal signature back to user $1$ via a feedback channel and the user changes the signature accordingly.
+Practically, a feedback channel has limited rate and thus, the receiver can only relay a finite number of feedback bits to the user.
 (We assume that the feedback does not incur any errors.)
 With $B$ bits, the receiver selects the signature from a signature set or codebook containing $2^B$ signatures.
-This codebook is designed {\em a priori}, and is known at both the user and receiver.
+This codebook is designed {\em a priori}, and is known to both the user and receiver.
 The performance of the optimized user depends on the codebook.
-Several work \cite{cdma05,mimo,roh_it04,narula98,mukkavilli03,love03,lau04} focused on codebook design and analyzed the associated performance.
-(All except \cite{cdma05} are in context of spatial signature in a multiantenna channel.)
-In this work, we analyze the performance of a Random Vector Quantization (RVQ) codebook proposed by \cite{isssta02,cdma05}.
-RVQ codebook
+References~\cite{cdma05,mimo,roh_it04,narula98,mukkavilli03,love03,lau04} proposed codebook designs and analyzed the associated performance.
+(All except \cite{cdma05} were in the context of a spatial signature in a multiantenna channel.)
+In this work, we analyze the performance of a Random Vector Quantization (RVQ) codebook proposed by \cite{cdma05}.
+We consider an RVQ codebook

-in which $\bv_j$'s are independent isotropically distributed with unit norm ($\| \bv_j \| = 1$).
-In other words, signature vectors in RVQ codebook are uniformly distributed on a surface of an $N$-dimensional unit sphere.
-In \cite{cdma05, mimo, dai09}, RVQ was shown to maximize SINR over all quantization codebooks in a large system limit to be defined.
-Although RVQ is optimal in a large system limit~\cite{cdma05}, it was shown to perform close to the optimal codebook designed for a finite-size system~\cite{commag04}.
+in which the $\bv_j$'s are independent isotropically distributed with unit norm ($\| \bv_j \| = 1$).
+In other words, signature vectors in the RVQ codebook are uniformly distributed on a surface of an $N$-dimensional unit sphere.
+In \cite{cdma05, mimo, dai09}, RVQ was shown to maximize the SINR over all quantization codebooks in a large system limit to be defined.
+Although RVQ is optimal in the large system limit~\cite{cdma05}, it was shown to perform close to the optimal codebook designed for a finite-size system~\cite{commag04}.

 Given the codebook $\sV$, the receiver selects